pirsch-analytics/demo/cloudflare-workers/README.md

 };
 ```

 To create rollup views, add the `rollup` configuration for each dashboard.
 Page views and events will be sent to these in addition to the main configured dashboard.
+The path `prefix` and `suffix` are optional and will only be applied to rollup-views.

 ```js
 const dashboards = {